 - At the login prompt, log in as admin.

-The Pexip installation wizard will begin.
+The Pexip installation wizard begins.

 (Note that the steps described above can vary slightly depending on whether it is a cloud or server-based deployment, and whether you previously completed all of the installation wizard steps.)